 What is UVV?

-The abbreviation UVV stands for accident prevention regulations.
+The German abbreviation UVV stands for accident prevention regulations.
 These are binding guidelines designed to ensure health and safety in the workplace.
 They set out in detail the measures to be taken by employers and in the workplace to prevent accidents at work and occupational illnesses.
-There are around 80 regulations in totalopen_in_new.
+There are around 80 accident prevention regulations in totalopen_in_new.

 Originally introduced as Berufsgenossenschaftliche Vorschriften (BGV), the UVV were standardized in May 2014 under the name DGUV-Vorschriftenopen_in_new.
-DGUV stands for German Social Accident Insurance, which took the initiative to modernize the regulations as the umbrella organization of the German Social Accident Insurance Institutions.
+DGUV stands for German Social Accident Insurance, which took the initiative to modernize the regulations as the umbrella organization of the employers’ liability insurance associations and accident insurance funds.
 This is because a number of employers’ liability insurance associations have merged in Germany in recent years.
-As a result, there were many individual accident prevention regulations, some of which had similar content or even overlapped.
-In order to ensure greater clarity and transparency in the regulations, the large number of existing accident prevention regulations has been reduced and transferred to a standardized system.

 What is the legal basis of the UVV?